kircherlab/hemoMIPs/README.md

 ## Config

 Almost ready to go.
-After you prepared files as above, you may need to adjust the locations and names of these files in the `config.yml`.
+After you prepared the files above, you may need to adjust locations and names of these files in the `config.yml`.
 Further, you need to specify your run type, i.e. whether you want to analyze paired-end read or single-end read data as well as your index design (single or double index) in the `config.yml`.
 The original workflow was developed for paired-end 2 x 120bp with one sample index read.
-The workflow however allows the analysis of single-ended reads and up to two index reads/technical reads.
-If you have other read layouts, you might be able to reorganize your sequence data, to match our workflow.
+The workflow however allows the analysis of single-end reads and up to two index reads/technical reads.
+If you have other read layouts, you might be able to reorganize your sequence data to match our workflow.
 For this purpose, see the section on 'Alternative Read Layouts' below.

 To adjust single vs. paired-end, type of indexing or to deactivate inversion analysis, set the following parameters in the config file accordingly: